 The Executive summary is the big picture overview.
 It displays summarized poll results in a separate table for each poll included in the report, which displays an overview of total responses, participants, and engagement.
 It is helpful for assessing response trends and ROI.
 A screenshot of each poll and a map report (optional) is included in this report.

 The Participant response history displays when and how each individual response was submitted.
 It is useful for correlating participant responses.
 Each column represents a poll, and each row represents a unique participant (determined by participants’ browser cookies or mobile numbers).

-The Map report is automatically included in the participant response history and can be removed or included on any report by checking the box in the right sidebar at any time under "Report options."
-This report currently only displays data from US participants who voted via text messaging.
+The Map report is automatically included in the participant response history and can be removed or included on any report by checking the box in the right sidebar at any time under “Report options.”
+This report currently only displays data from US participants who responded via text messaging.
 The map will display a heat map of participant locations by state (based on area code), displaying the states with more responses as a richer shade of color than other states. .